MaiDormo/GPU-Computing-2025-256137/README.md

 └── extract*.sh             # Scripts to extract and process benchmark results
 ```

 The `test/` directory contains experimental code and examples developed during lab sessions and is not part of the final benchmarked implementations.
+Currently it also contains the cuSPARSE implementation and the compile line is inside the `compile.sh` file.

 ## Implementations